 Counterfeit coins can be grouped into three different categories: struck counterfeits, cast counterfeits, and altered coins.

-Counterfeiters make struck counterfeit coins the same way a mint manufactures a genuine coin by a planchet being struck between two coin dies in a coining press.
+Counterfeiters make struck counterfeit coins the same way a mint manufactures a genuine coin by a planchet between two coin dies in a coining press.
 The counterfeiter can create the coin dies by engraving them by hand, using the spark erosion method, using a one-to-one transfer engraving lathe, using the plating method, or the impact technique.
+Any of these techniques leads to an incredibly deceptive counterfeit coin.

 Altered and Doctored Coins